What is Stratified Random Sampling?

 - The sampling technique is preferred in heterogeneous populations because it minimizes selection bias and ensures that the entire population group is represented.

-- It is not suitable for population groups with fewer attributes to be classified into relevant units.
+- It is not suitable for population groups with few characteristics that can be used to divide the population into relevant units.

 Understanding Stratified Random Sampling